 Additional lists show life peerages created under the Life Peerages Act 1958, other peerages created since 1958, and peerages conferred on women.
 In the case of this last list, it should be noted that peerages created before 1958 did not confer membership of the House of Lords on the original grantee.

 Since the enactment of the House of Lords Act 1999 (11 November 1999) no hereditary peerage has entitled the holder to sit in the House of Lords.

-A list showing details of special remainders has been added.
+A separate list shows details of special remainders.
 It includes all hereditary peerages which descend other than to "heirs male of the body lawfully begotten".
 Such peerages are shown in the chronological lists by a note "(special remainder)" linking to the relevant entry.

-NEW In May 2011 a list of appointments of Lords of Appeal In Ordinary was added.
+In May 2011 a list of appointments of Lords of Appeal In Ordinary was added.
 In May 2015 lists were added of writs in acceleration and disclaimers and resignations.